alptium/alptium.github.io/English/Markdown-instructions.md

 https://guides.github.com/features/mastering-markdown/

-5. Here i will show the picture example.
+5. Here I will show the picture example.
 First, with a Markdown I've copied the code for pictures which looks like this:
 GitHub Logo

 ![name of the picture](/name of the folder which contain the picture/name of the picture.format)